MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-get-started.md

 ## Switch branches

-To quickly switch between branches in one step without disconnecting and reconnecting, follow these steps:
+To quickly switch between branches without disconnecting and reconnecting, follow these steps:

 1. Make sure the current branch is synced and all changes are committed.
 1. From **Workspace settings**, select **Git integration**